Preparing For The Unthinkable: Protecting Your Interests Under Family Law

 The agreements normally then deal with the division of property and liabilities upon the termination of the relationship and or divorce.
 Normally the division of the property will be in accordance with the ownership of the parties in the assets as stated in the body of the agreement.
 However, should it is better on your advice, for say the husband to acquire the full shareholding in a company and to continue the management of the company, then that can be dealt with under this section of the agreement.
-In those circumstances, of course, there may need to be some consideration for compensating the wife for the loss of an interest in that entity and again ensuring that the division of the assets are to the best financial advantage of the parties concerned.
-There are taxation implications which arise, for example where company property is transferred to a party such as a motor vehicle or other assets owned by the company.
-In these circumstances there could be significant fringe benefit taxes which apply.
+In those circumstances, of course, there may need to be some consideration for compensating the wife for the loss of interest in that entity and again ensuring that the division of the assets is to the best financial advantage of the parties concerned.
+There are tax implications that arise, for example where company property is transferred to a party such as a motor vehicle or other assets owned by the company.
+In these circumstances, there could be significant fringe benefit taxes that apply.

 Sale of property

 Under the provisions for the division of property, there is normally a provision for the sale of the property so that one party can not unreasonably refuse such sale should it be in the best interests of the parties to sell such property.